jbk708/booking-the-cooks/Entree Meals/Shakshuka.md

 	- Realistically as many as you can fit while keeping a little bit of room between each.
 I like to drop the egg from on high so it takes up less surface area and pack in more eggs

-N.B.
+#### N.B.
 I like to do this in a cast iron pan.
-That said, large amounts of blended tomatoes and cast iron do not go super well together due to acidity so make sure the pan is seasoned before and know that you’ll likely need to season it afterwards.
+That said, large amounts of blended tomatoes and cast iron do not go super well together due to acidity so make sure the pan is seasoned before and know that you’ll likely need to briefly season it afterwards.

   ## Instructions